District takes lead by setting up of 295 processing units | www.lokmattimes.com

 Aurangabad, June 28:

 The production linked incentive scheme was launched by the Ministry of Food Processing Industry (MoFPI) for increasing the cultivation of the district specific food grains and also to uplift the standard of living of farmers in June 2020.
 The Central and the State government provide special incentives for setting up of processing industries in rural areas.
 A loan up to Rs 10 lakh and a subsidy of 35 per cent is offered under this scheme.
-However, the application process came to halt due to covid, and was reopened in January 2022.
+However, the application process came to halt due to covid.
+The online applications were opened in January 2022.
 The scheme received a massive response from the farmers as within six months, a total of 395 applications were received by the agriculture department.
 Giving more information, deputy director of the Agriculture department, AA Salunke said that the cultivation of maize is the highest in the district.
+A total of 295 proposals were approved.
 The department is paying special attention to how farmers can set up processing industries in rural areas.
-They are being introduced to different types of products made from maize and are guided for construction of warehouse and purchase of machinery.
+They are being introduced to different types of products made from maize.
+They are also guided for warehouse construction and purchase of machinery.

 Change in criteria